Overview

 is, two curves that are guaranteed to enclose the given function on the

 given input interval.
-It is invoked as plot f x1 x2
+It is invoked as plot f x1 x2.
+An

 If not, it is computed on the fly.